Entertainment & Festivals In Italy

 Summer is a great time to enjoy sports, and the Italian event calendar proves it.
 During June in Florence, hundreds gather to watch the semi-finals of Calcio Storico – a combination of rugby, soccer, football, and wrestling originating from 16th century Florence.
 The event features four teams, each representing a section of the city, wearing traditional costumes and competing in the way of ancient Florentines.
 Held each July and August, the Palio of Siena is a must-see if visiting Siena at that time.
 It is the world’s most renowned horserace and attracts thousands of spectators every year.

-No trip to Italy would be complete without artistic experiences.
 For lovers of live performance, the Verona Opera – a series of performances ranging from ballet to opera – is a wonderful opportunity to experience Italian theater.
 In addition, the Festival dei Due Mondi (Festival of Two Worlds) in Umbria – a performing arts exhibition that features many types of art – is an amazing event.
-With singing, dancing, drama, visual arts, and more, the festival spans three weeks.

 For music lovers, Summer is a great time to visit Italy and experience local music festivals.
 In Torre del Lago during July through August, the Puccini Festival is held annually.
 Celebrating the music of the famed composer Giacomo Puccini, the festival has featured many of opera’s greatest performers.
 In July of each year Perugia hosts the Umbria Jazz Festival – the most important jazz festival in the world.